Understanding of the properties of neural network approaches for transient light curve approximations

-where the mean $\mu(x)$ and standard deviation $\sigma(x)$ functions are used for the light curve approximation and are defined as:
+where the mean $\mu(x)$ and the standard deviation $\sigma(x)$ functions are used for the light curve approximation and are defined as follows:

-~\citep{Boone_2019} demonstrates that the approximation of light curves using GP provides better results than for other methods.
-Currently, this approach is the state-of-the-art method and we consider it as a baseline in this work.
-Example of a SN~II light curve approximation is shown in Fig.~\ref{fig:approx_example}.
+~\citet{2019AJ....158..257B} demonstrates that the approximation of light curves using GP provides better results than other methods.
+Currently, this approach is the state-of-the-art method and we consider it to be as a baseline in this work.
+The example of a SN~II light curve approximation using GP is shown in Fig.~\ref{fig:approx_example}~(b).